Eduardo

 Notable People Named Eduardo

-Eduardo da Silva - Eduardo Alves da Silva, also known as Eduardo, is a retired professional footballer who played as a forward.
+Eduardo da Silva - Eduardo Alves da Silva, known as Eduardo or Dudu, is a former striker who played for several clubs and the Croatia national team.

-Eduardo Rodríguez - Eduardo José Rodríguez Hernández, also known as "E-Rod", is a Venezuelan professional baseball pitcher who has played for the Boston Red Sox and Detroit Tigers in Major League Baseball (MLB) and currently plays for the Arizona Diamondbacks.
+Eduardo Rodríguez - Eduardo Jose Rodriguez Hernandez is a Venezuelan MLB pitcher for the Arizona Diamondbacks who previously played for the Boston Red Sox and Detroit Tigers.

-Eduardo Nantes Bolsonaro is a Brazilian politician, lawyer, and federal police officer, and the third child of Jair Bolsonaro, the 38th president of Brazil.
+Eduardo Nantes Bolsonaro is a Brazilian politician, lawyer, and federal police officer, the third child of former president Jair Bolsonaro and a Liberal Party member since 2022.

-Eduardo Santamarina - Eduardo Hernández García Santamarina is a Mexican actor known for his leading roles in telenovelas and is married to fellow actress Mayrín Villanueva.
+Eduardo Santamarina is a Mexican film, theater, and TV actor known for leading roles in Televisa and Telemundo telenovelas, and he is married to Mayrín Villanueva.

 Julia Bancroft